 Of course, we want our children to become good, responsible, respectful and successful human beings!
 But in our quest to “do it all” we may forget that some of the most powerful ways to help our children become good people aren’t in the things we buy, but in the simple things we say and do.
 And how our children need those examples!
 Too many adults are behaving very, very badly, and those images do affect our kids.

-Of course we want our children to become good, responsible, respectful and successful human beings!
-But in our quest to “do it all” we may forget that some of the most powerful ways to help our children aren’t in the things we buy but in the simple things we say.
 Example is everything.
 In fact, the Greek philosopher, Aristotle, years ago said that the best way to teach character is by modeling good example.
-(I swear kids come with video recorders planted inside their heads and we know it when they play us back at the most inopportune moments–usually when the relatives arrive).
+Beware: I swear kids come with video recorders planted inside their heads and we know it when they play us back at the most inopportune moments–usually when the relatives arrive.

-The bottom line is the kids are watching us and they are copying us–the good, the bad, and the very ugly.
+The bottom line is the kids are watching us and they are copying–the good, the bad, and the very ugly things we say and do.
 Just in case you need any proof here are a few things our children pick up from watching us:

 Here are just 50 things to say to boost our own example to our kids so we become the model we hope they copy.
-Our children need role models.
-Let them look to us!
+And how our children desperately need role models.
+Please, let them look to us!